How To Form A Company?

 While forming a Company it must be kept in mind that the formation of a Company is costlier and time-consuming than registering for other types of business structures.
 Also, a Company has to adhere to several compliances, which if not completed, can result in legal proceedings and penalties against the Company.
 Additionally, the tax percentage for a Company is comparatively higher and the procedure to dissolve a Company is also a lengthy procedure.
 The other points to keep in mind while forming a Company is to consider the means of raising capital for the Company and also listing down the activities to be undertaken by the Company to be formed.

-For assistance regarding making the right choice of selecting a business structure to the procedure to register the business under that structure, contact deAsra for sound advice and guidance.
+For assistance regarding how to form a company and decide on business structure, the procedure to register, the business under that structure, contact deAsra for sound advice and guidance.